How the NFLPA Works

 - The union allows players to stand together to protect their health, rights, and families.

-- The union started in 1956.
+- The union was formed in 1956.
 Players used their combined strength to force owners to provide basics like clean uniforms and safer equipment.

 - In 2011, we negotiated a landmark Collective Bargaining Agreement (CBA) after an 18-week lockout by the owners.